Dropping Standardized Testing for Admissions Trades Off Information and Access: Model

 The model's focus differs from feature bias as traditionally understood, if a feature systematically under-values one group; e.g., weaker letters of recommendation for under-represented students.
-In our model, the school fully corrects for such bias (cancelling out $\mu_{gk})$; in practice, schools interpret signals in context, for example benchmarking how many AP courses are offered by a student's school.
-In contrast, differential informativeness (function of $\sigma_{gk})$ and disparate access ($\gamma_g$) are harder to correct at admissions time.
+In our model, the school fully corrects for such bias (cancelling out $\mu_{gk})$; in practice, schools interpret signals in context, for example, by benchmarking how many AP courses are offered by a student's school.
+In contrast, differential informativeness (a function of $\sigma_{gk})$ and disparate access ($\gamma_g$) are harder to correct at admissions time.
 The former represents an information-theoretic limit to identifying the most qualified students, and the latter prevents some students from even applying.
-As we show, these effects cannot even be completely mitigated using affirmative action,\footnote{ In Section~\ref{sec:affirmative_action}, we study our policies under the following definition of \textit{affirmative action}: a constraint on the fraction of students from each group.
-This approach is common in the literature \citep{fang2011theories} and a proxy of the practices adopted by universities.
-However, as shown by recent lawsuits against Harvard~\citep{harvard2019} and Yale~\citep{yale2020}, the legal framework around affirmative action is ambiguous and restrictive.
-Explicit, predetermined racial quotas are generally illegal; conversely, University of Texas admits students using a high school-based quota system \citep{ut_news_2019}.} which is particularly insufficient in identifying qualified disadvantaged students.
+These effects cannot even be completely mitigated using affirmative action, which is insufficient in identifying qualified disadvantaged students.
+We study affirmative action in Electronic Companion~\ref{sec:affirmative_action}.